sammcgeown/codestream-ci/README.md

+# CodeStream-CI
-A collection of Docker image builds for use with VMware vRealize Automation Code Stream CI tasks
+Base docker image for use with vRealize Automation Code Stream